Writers are the original side hustlers.

 No matter how much time you have and what your interests are, there’s a way to make extra cash on the side this summer.
 Take advantage of everyone else’s summer slump to get your hustle on and supplement your income!

-Side hustles can let you earn grocery money or thousands of dollars a month—and there’s a side hustle that’s just right for you.
+Side hustles can let you earn grocery money or thousands of dollars a month—and there’s a side hustle idea that’s just right for you.

 For more ways to increase your income, read on: